-Australia’s Power and Utilities energy sector is experiencing the immediate impacts of the COVID-19 pandemic while still recovering from significant challenges presented by the ongoing drought and recent devastating bushfires.
-In combination these events are set to test the resilience of electricity, gas, water and other essential services businesses on multiple fronts.
+Australia’s Power and Utilities energy sector experienced the immediate impacts of the COVID-19 pandemic while still recovering from significant challenges presented by the ongoing drought and recent devastating bushfires.
+In combination these events tested the resilience of electricity, gas, water and other essential services businesses on multiple fronts.

-Utility providers must remain safe and reliable despite coronavirus (COVID-19), and anticipating and moving swiftly to address any emerging shortcomings is critical.
+Utility providers had to remain safe and reliable despite coronavirus (COVID-19), and anticipating and moving swiftly to address any emerging shortcomings was critical.
 Utilities need to be more agile and customer focused than ever.

-As essential services to communities and businesses, utility providers – particularly electricity, gas and water suppliers – must continue to operate despite the challenges caused by the coronavirus (COVID-19).
+As essential services to communities and businesses, utility providers – particularly electricity, gas and water suppliers – had to continue to operate despite the challenges caused by the coronavirus (COVID-19).

 To date, many industry leaders have moved quickly to safeguard their people, implementing policies for both mental health and physical wellbeing.
 They have met social distancing requirements by splitting their teams, and for those who can are seeing that employees have a safe environment to work from at home.

 However, utilities providers have many other complexities to overcome.
 They must keep their services running safely and reliably, communicate meaningfully with their customers more than ever while, protecting their business strategy and managing new risks.